 The Morton case has all the elements of a John Grisham novel, but if it were just a novel or a Hollywood movie it would probably not be credible to most people.
 An innocent man's life was destroyed while he sat in prison for almost 25 years while the real killer remained free and probably killed again.

-It is hard to imagine how a criminal justice system could possibly manage to screw up a serious felony case any worse.
+It is hard to imagine how a criminal justice system could possible manage to screw up a serious felony case any worse.

 The incumbent DA, John Bradley, did not participate in the original prosecution of Michael Morton but he stubbornly kept him in prison for an additional seven years because Mr. Bradley foolishly refused to agree to modern DNA testing of all the evidence collected at the time of the 1986 murder.
-This was despite the fact that DNA testing had already proved the innocence of 44 men in Texas prisons over the past ten years in serious felony cases involving circumstantial evidence or faulty eyewitness identification.
-Bradley's refusal to consent to DNA testing was also despite the fact that the taxpayers were not going to be footing the bill for the DNA testing--the Innocence Project was going to pay for the testing.
+This was despite the fact that DNA testing had already proved the innocence of 44 men in Texas prisons over the previous ten years in serious felony cases involving circumstantial evidence or faulty eyewitness identification.
+Bradley's refusal to consent to DNA testing was also despite the fact that the tax payers were not going to be footing the bill for the DNA testing -- the Innocence Project was going to pay for the testing, and did in fact eventually pay for the testing.

-Mr. Bradley's refusal to agree to the DNA testing was completely irrational under the circumstances and resulted in an innocent Michael Morton staying in a Texas prison for several additional years and the real killer remaining on the streets to possibly do additional harm for several additional years.
+Mr. Bradley's refusal to agree to the DNA testing was completely irrational under the circumstances and resulted in an innocent Michael morton staying in a Texas prison for several additonal years and the real killer remaining on the streets to possibly do additional harm for several additional years.

 I am running for District Attorney because the problems in the DA's office require the leadership of a reformer, someone who has not been part of the broken system.
 We should make sure that there are NO MORE MICHAEL MORTON's."